kakubei/kakubei.github.io/_posts/2014-09-07-bible-passages.md

 > Now go, attack the Amalekites and totally destroy all that belongs to them.
 Do not spare them; put to death men and women, children and infants, cattle and sheep, camels and donkeys.

 Translation: these mother fuckers pissed me off good.
-Wipe them off the face of the earth, that's right, I'm telling you to commit sanctioned genocide. oh, and make sure you kill the women, children and even their fucking pets!
+Wipe them off the face of the earth, that's right, I'm telling you to commit sanctioned genocide.
+Oh, and make sure you kill the women, children and even their fucking pets!
 Did I mention they pissed me off?

 > “Truly I tell you, some who are standing here will not taste death before they see the Son of Man coming in his kingdom.”

 Translation: I'll be right back.
 (Voy a lleva a la jeba y vengo).

 > For the Lord Himself will descend from heaven with a shout, with the voice of the archangel, and with the trumpet of God; and the dead in Christ shall rise first.
 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air, and thus we shall always be with the Lord.

 Translation: God is coming down to play a gig; it's going to be filled with fucking zombies!
 People will fly.